How it works

 Depending on how your stall is set up, you might need to prepare food in a commercial kitchen.

 - details and photos of the food you plan to make

-- information about the location where the food will be prepared
+- information about where the food will be prepared

 - a plan of the stall to show how the equipment will be set up

 - photographs and a list of equipment to be used in the stall

 - details of how food will be transported to the event or market.

 Apply for a food registration certificate